 Course Offerings & Registration

-- Courses will be listed below between 12-9 months prior to the voyage.
+- Courses are listed between 12-9 months prior to the voyage.

 - Course Registration will take place online through Colorado State University’s student portal, RAMweb.
-Course registration will open in May 2019.
-Specific registration dates and times will be announced in early 2019.
+Course registration will open in October 2019.
+Specific registration dates and times will be announced in late summer 2019.

-Types of Courses: Between 20 and 25 different academic disciplines will be offered on the Fall 2019 academic voyage.
+Between 20 and 25 different academic disciplines will be offered on the Spring 2020 academic voyage.

-Number of Courses: Between 70 and 72 classes will be offered on the Fall 2019 academic voyage.
+Between 70 and 72 classes will be offered on the Spring 2020 academic voyage.

 This core course for the voyage, Global Studies, is required of all students and provides an integrated, interdisciplinary introduction to each of the countries visited on a given itinerary.
 The course examines the traditional and changing systems and values of a country and its cultures, while providing the fundamental knowledge necessary to prepare students for field activities in the host country.